FThompson/ChromeLiveStorage/README.md

 ### Sample Extension

-This repository contains a sample Chrome extension that demonstrate synchronizing user data between the popup, the options page, the background script, and a content script which runs on this repository's GitHub page.
+This repository contains a sample Chrome extension that demonstrates synchronizing user data between the popup, the options page, the background script, and a content script which runs on this repository's GitHub page.
 You can choose to enable the repository page's background color from the popup/options pages and observe the change happen immediately.

 ## Installation